 You are a performance trainer specializing in injury prevention and athletic development for youth and teen athletes.
 One of your existing clients refers you to work with one of his teammates.

-The kid works his butt off and you see a huge improvement in his athletic ability.
+The kid works his butt off, and you see vastly improved athletic ability.
 And even better, when he goes back to work with his team as the season approaches, his coach notices the changes and asks, “What did you do this off-season, kid?”

 But now you run into three issues:

 - Your training program is designed for a one-on-one or small group setting.
 You don’t have enough equipment for 30-50 kids.

-- Not only do you have no equipment to work with, you also have no facility, except the field or court to work with.
+- You have no equipment to work with, but you also have no facility except the field or court.

 - And on top of all that, you only have 30-60 minutes per week to work with the team.

-I ran into the same issues as I learned to leverage my time and took my training progressions from individual to team settings.
-I also wanted to stay true to my injury prevention progressions and not cheat any of the athletes, parents, or coaches.
+As I learned to leverage my time, I ran into the same issues and took my training progressions from individual to team settings.
+I also wanted to stay true to my injury prevention progressions and not cheat any athletes, parents, or coaches.

 My name is C.J.
 Easter, and if you follow college football, I was best known as Stanford Football #12 before Andrew Luck.
 I am currently the CEO of the Performance Science Training Institute and am now known as the Stanford Speed, Agility, and Injury Prevention Expert.

-My company contracts with youth sport organizations and high school athletic programs to implement speed, agility, and injury prevention programs on a mass scale.
+My company contracts with youth sports organizations and high school athletic programs to implement speed, agility, and injury prevention programs on a mass scale.

 Ok, enough of me, and back to your dilemma.
 How do you stay true to your progressions and not “sell out” for working with a large group?
 You can learn more about the system I use at Performance Science Training Institute.